DC Mural Guide: Celebrate the District's Black History Through Art

 Marvin Gaye Mural by Aniekan Udofia

-Located at the corner of 7th and S streets in Northwest D.C., the mural has Udofia's distinctive bright colors.
+Located at the corner of 7th and S streets in Northwest D.C., the mural showcases Udofia's signature bright colors.
 The artist has called this piece one of his favorite works.

 Black Lives Matter Plaza

-The "Black Lives Matter Mural" painted on the 800 and 900 blocks of 16th street was created in the summer of 2020 in light of the racial reckoning sparked by the killing of George Floyd.
+In the summer of 2020, during the racial reckoning sparked by the killing of George Floyd, "Black Lives Matter" was painted in 40-foot-tall letters over the 800 and 900 blocks of 16th Street NW.
+The words stretch the length of three and a half football fields.

-The mural — which stretches 40 feet wide and three and a half football fields long — was designed by eight local artists who took less than eight hours to make their "mathematical calculations," then outline and paint the letters, according to MuralsDC.
+The mural was designed by eight local artists who took less than eight hours to make their "mathematical calculations" and then outline and paint the letters, according to MuralsDC.

 The department says "more than 50 municipalities around the world have painted similar murals."